 \section{introduction}

 {\it Circa} 2005, Wolfgang Rump introduced the notion of braces, a generalisation of Jacobson radical rings, as a tool for investigating solutions of the Yang-Baxter equation.
 We follow his paper \cite{mob} pp 128 for the definition of a left brace: Let $A$ be an abelian group together with a left distributive multiplication, that is $a\cdot (b+c)=a\cdot b+a\cdot c$ for all $a,b, c\in A$.
 We call $(A, +, \cdot)$ a {\em left brace} if the {\em circle operation} $a\circ b=a\cdot b+a+b$ makes $A$ into a group.
-As mentioned in \cite{mob}, pp 128, for a left brace $A$ the associativity of $A^{o}$ is easily seen to be equivalent to the equation $(a\cdot b+a+b)\cdot c=a\cdot (b\cdot c)+a\cdot c+b\cdot c$.
-The group $A^{o}$ will be called the {\em adjoint group} of a brace $A$.
-In 2012, Cedo, Jespers and Okninski \cite{cjo} expressed the definition of a brace in terms of operation $o$.
-In their paper, the adjoint group $A^{o}$ is called the multiplicative group of brace $A$; their definition is equivalent to the above definition by Rump.
-We recall the definition from \cite{cjo}: a left brace is an abelian group $(A, +)$ with multiplication $\circ $ such that $(A, \circ)$ is a group and
+As mentioned in \cite{mob}, pp 129, for a left brace $A$ the associativity of $A^{\circ }$ is easily seen to be equivalent to the equation $(a\cdot b+a+b)\cdot c=a\cdot (b\cdot c)+a\cdot c+b\cdot c$.
+The group $A^{\circ }$ will be called the {\em adjoint group} of a left brace $A$.
+In 2012, Ced{\' o}, Jespers and Okni{\' n}ski \cite{cjo} expressed the definition of a left brace in terms of operation $\circ $.
+In their paper, the adjoint group $A^{\circ }$ is called the multiplicative group of the left brace $A$; their definition is equivalent to the above definition by Rump.
+We recall the definition from \cite{cjo}: a left brace is an abelian group $(A, +)$ with a multiplication $\circ $ such that $(A, \circ)$ is a group and

 holds for all $a, b, c\in A$.
 Another interesting structure related to the Yang-Baxter equation, the braided group, was introduced in 2000, by Lu, Yan, Zhu \cite{lzy}.
-In \cite{Tatyana}, Gateva-Ivanova showed that left braces are in one-to-one correspondence with braided groups with an involutive braiding operators.
+In \cite{Tatyana}, Gateva-Ivanova showed that left braces are in one-to-one correspondence with braided groups with an involutive braiding operator.